istio/istio.io/content/en/about/case-studies/daocloud/index.md

 impact a limited number of users.
 Once the new version is confirmed to be problem-free, it can gradually roll out to all users.

-Istio's service mesh simplifies the implementation of canary deployment models.
-By utilizing Istio's virtual services and destination rules, specific traffic can be directed to the new version of the service.
+Istio's service mesh simplifies the implementation of canary deployment models, as its traffic policies enable specific traffic to be directed to the different versions of the service.
 For example, only 10% of the traffic can be routed to the new version while the remaining 90% continues to use the old version.
-This enables thorough testing of the new version's features and performance within a small user group.
+This enables thorough testing of the new version's features and performance, ensuring a low impact on the existing system.

 Moreover, Istio's canary deployments offer flexibility by supporting more complex conditions through header-based or cookie-based routing.
 For instance, traffic from specific users or